Uploading Files and Folders

 Uploading Into Multiple Destination Folders

-Wildcards cannot be used to upload or download into multiple destination folders.
-The contents of the source folders will be merged into the destination folder whenever wildcards are used.
+Wildcards cannot upload or download into multiple destination folders.
+When wildcards are used, the contents of the source folders merge into a single destination folder.

-For example, let's say you have three source folders, named C:\Source\FolderOne, D:\Source\FolderTwo, and E:\AnotherSource\FolderThree.
-You want to upload these folders to Files.com into a folder named Destination, so that you end up with destination folders named Destination/FolderOne, Destination/FolderTwo and Destination/FolderThree.
+For example, say you have three source folders named C:\Source\FolderOne, D:\Source\FolderTwo, and E:\AnotherSource\FolderThree.
+You want to upload these into a folder named Destination on Files.com, ending up with Destination/FolderOne, Destination/FolderTwo, and Destination/FolderThree.

 files-cli upload C:\Source\FolderOne Destination\FolderOne